popova-mariia/tp/docs/DeveloperGuide.md

 * **Contact Details**: A patient’s phone number, address, and any other means of communication stored within the system.
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Patient Record**: A stored entry containing a patient's personal details, contact information, and relevant medical notes.
-* **Unique Identifier (Patient Index)**: A system-generated number assigned to each patient record to ensure easy identification and management.
+* **Patient Index**: A system-generated number assigned to each patient record to ensure easy identification and management.

 --------------------------------------------------------------------------------------------------------------------